Frequently Asked Questions

 What are the requirements to maintain Scholar eligibility?

-To view cohort-specific requirements, please visit Scholar Expectations.
-Please note that requirements may change each academic year.
+To view cohort-specific commitments, please visit the 'New Scholars' or 'Current Scholars' tabs toward the top of the page.
+Please note that Scholar Agreements may change slightly each academic year.

 Am I required to live in the Cal Poly Scholars residential learning community?